Cosmao/nvconfig/README.md

 my nvchad config

 Todo:
-nvim DAP
+nvim DAP\n
-cmaketools?
+cmaketools?\n
-make some proper overseer jobs
+make some proper overseer jobs\n

 # Original readme
 **This repo is supposed to used as config by NvChad users!**